Mammy Two Shoes

-"Mammy Two Shoes" is the name incorrectly attributed to a fictional character in MGM's Tom and Jerry cartoons.
+"Mammy Two Shoes" is the name commonly attributed to a fictional character in MGM's Tom and Jerry cartoons.
 She is a middle-aged African-American woman based on the mammy stereotype.

 As a partially-seen character, her head was rarely seen, except in a few cartoons including Part Time Pal (1947), A Mouse in the House (1947), Mouse Cleaning (1948), and Saturday Evening Puss (1950).

 Mammy appeared in 19 cartoons, from Puss Gets the Boot (1940) to Push-Button Kitty (1952).
+The character was removed from the series after 1953 due to protests from the NAACP.
 Her appearances have often been edited out, dubbed, or re-animated in later television showings, since the mammy stereotype is now usually considered racist.
-Her creation points to the ubiquity of stereotype in American popular culture, and the character was removed from the series after 1953 due to protests from the NAACP.
+Her creation points to the ubiquity of stereotype in American popular culture.